Cronxy/miwu2696-tracker/README.md

 # miwu2696-tracker
 Using for DECO2017 final tracking website prototype

+## to see the updated album list, reload the page (if once not work try twice thanks)
 1. Change of landing page format
 A clear website heirarchy to allow the user to easily walk through the website